EugenMayer/concourseci-server-boilerplate/README.md

 This will start a concourse server right up, including vault and vault preconfigured

     docker-compose up

+**Hint:** If you happen to notice, why we do use `eugenmayer/concourse-worker-solid:3.6.0` instead of `concourse/concourse` as worker, please see this [docs](https://github.com/EugenMayer/docker-image-concourseci-worker-solid)
 ## setup

 now install the cli